-Please note it is rare for applicants and grantees to the NEA to have an ICRA.
-This option is most often relevant to colleges and universities.

-• Important: You may only use a Research Indirect Cost Rate Agreement for applications to the NEA's Office of Research and Analysis.
+- Please note it is rare for applicants and grantees to the NEA to have an ICRA.
+This option is most often relevant to colleges and universities. - Important: You may only use a Research Indirect Cost Rate Agreement for applications to NEA Research Grants. - If you are recommended for an award, you must provide a copy of your federally negotiated indirect cost rate agreement.